CodeURJC-DAW-2024-25/webapp07/README.md

 ___
 ### :bar_chart: Graphics
 The information that will be displayed using graphics is:
+- Average orders per hour: Table
-- Top Scorers: Table
+- Top 10 best-selling dishes with the number of orders on that day: Table
-- Goals per team: Column chart
-- Number of goals scored vs goals conceded: Bar graph
-- Average age of players: Pie chart
+- The 15 best-rated dishes along with their number of ratings: Table

 ___
 ### :bulb: Complementary technology